apache/mxnet/example/extensions/lib_custom_op/README.md

 Optionally, you can use the same class for CPU and GPU, but you’ll need to check the `MXContext` type in the `MXTensors` to dispatch CPU or GPU `forward` or `backward` functions yourself to do the computation.

-### Operator Resource
+## Operator Resource

 Most operators running in MXNet need some shared resources managed by MXNet.
 Custom operators also need `CPU memory allocation`, `GPU memory allocation`, and `CUDA stream` managed by MXNet backend to implement some functionalities.
 Those resources are provided in `OpResource` class in `forward` and `backward` functions.

-1. CPU memory allocation: MXNet managers memory very carefully to reduce the memory usage and risk of memory leak.
+1. CPU memory allocation: MXNet manages memory very carefully to reduce the memory usage and risk of memory leak.
 Instead of using `malloc` to obtain a temporary workspace from heap memory, it is strongly recommended to use MXNet managed memory allocation function.
 The `alloc_cpu(int size)` function in `OpResource` class is an API to allocate a chunk of CPU memory through MXNet, and it is safe and easy to use.
 ```c++
     unsigned n = inputs[1].shape[0];
     unsigned m = inputs[1].shape[1];
     void *workspace = resource.alloc_cpu(n * m * sizeof(float));
 ```

-2. GPU memory allocation: It is almost the same as CPU memory allocation, except the API name is `alloc_gpu(int size)` and the memory chunk is located in GPU device.
+2. GPU memory allocation: It is almost the same as CPU memory allocation, except the API name is `alloc_gpu(int size)` and the memory chunk is located in a GPU device.

-3. CUDA stream: The CUDA stream object, obtained from `get_cuda_stream()` API, helps custom operator to reuse the existing MXNet CUDA stream in order to synchronize GPU running multiple kernels from multiple operators concurrently
+3. CUDA stream: The CUDA stream object, obtained from `get_cuda_stream()` API, helps custom operator reuse the existing MXNet CUDA stream in order to synchronize GPU running multiple kernels from multiple operators concurrently.

 When you write your own custom operators, you have the option to use some of the operator resources provided above.